rgallart101/CPENTv1StudyGuide/cpent - module 06.md

    4. References
 8. Examine one reference (CVE, BID, etc) and review and compare to the scanner data

-## Windows Exploitation
+## Exploitation
+**Always remember the rules of engagement before attempting any of these steps!**

 To exploit an OS we need to find vulnerabilities (there's no hack without them) and exploits that leverage these vulnerabilities found.

-### Exploitation
-**Always remember the rules of engagement before attempting any of these steps!**

 The exploitation is the vulnerability validation phase.
 In this phase we:
 - compromise the victim